21st Game Developers Choice Awards

-The 21st Game Developers Choice Awards was an annual awards ceremony by Game Developers Choice Awards for outstanding game developers and video games held on July 21, 2021.
-The awards ceremony was held alongside the Independent Games Festival awards, with both events presented through virtual streaming video due to the ongoing COVID-19 pandemic.
+The 21st Game Developers Choice Awards was an award ceremony by Game Developers Choice Awards for outstanding game developers and video games held on July 21, 2021.
+The ceremony was held alongside the Independent Games Festival awards, with both events presented through virtual streaming video due to the ongoing COVID-19 pandemic.
 Hades was named as Game of the Year.

 Winners and nominees

-Nominees were announced on April 20, 2021 Winners (noted in bold below) were named on July 21, 2021.
+Nominees were announced on April 20, 2021, Winners (noted in bold below) were named on July 21, 2021.